Combinatorial Exploration: An algorithmic framework for enumeration: Introduction

 A \emph{combinatorial set} is a set of combinatorial objects, each of which is assigned a nonnegative integer size, with the property that the number of objects of any given size is finite.
 The analysis of a given combinatorial set often relies on domain-specific methods and ad-hoc derivations.
 In this work, we develop an algorithmic framework capable of automatically deriving rigorous proofs about the structure of combinatorial sets and computing their counting sequences and generating functions.

 At its heart, \emph{Combinatorial Exploration} is the systematic application of structural strategies that break down a set of combinatorial objects repeatedly into simpler parts, until a full decomposition into completely understood parts is obtained.
 The quickly growing fields of \emph{symbolic combinatorics} and \emph{analytic combinatorics} revolve around techniques to derive enumerative information when the structure of a combinatorial set is already understood.
-While the literature already contains several effective methods to describe the structure of a combinatorial set---among these the most well-known are the foundational work of Flajolet and Sedgewick~\cite{flajolet:ac}, the concept of generating trees from Chung, Graham, Hoggatt, Kleiman~\cite{chung:gen-trees}, the development of combinatorial species by Joyal~\cite{joyal:species-1981, joyal:species-1986}, Bergeron, Labelle, and Leroux~\cite{bergeron:species}, and Pivoteau, Salvy, and Soria~\cite{pivoteau:algos-well-founded}, and the ECO method of Barcucci, Lungo, Pergola, and Pinzani~\cite{ECO}---the starting point of all of these approaches is foreknowledge of the structure of a combinatorial set.
+The literature already contains several effective methods to describe the structure of a combinatorial set and the most fundamental is the theory of combinatorial species, developed by Joyal~\cite{joyal:species-1981, joyal:species-1986} in the 1980s and put into book form by Bergeron, Labelle, and Leroux~\cite{bergeron:species} in the 1990s.
+More recently, Pivoteau, Salvy, and Soria~\cite{pivoteau:algos-well-founded} have studied recursively defined species from a computational perspective.
+The constructible classes of Flajolet and Sedgewick~\cite{flajolet:ac} can be seen as a more narrowly focused form of combinatorial species that avoids the language of category theory.
+Another device for describing the construction of a combinatorial set is the generating tree of Chung, Graham, Hoggatt, and Kleiman~\cite{chung:gen-trees}; it was further formalized in the ECO method of Barcucci, Lungo, Pergola, and Pinzani~\cite{ECO}.
+The starting point of all of these approaches is foreknowledge of the structure of a combinatorial set.
 Combinatorial Exploration addresses the absence of a uniform method for completing that first step: understanding the structure.

 This article is accompanied by an implementation of Combinatorial Exploration that can be used to apply the algorithms presented here to specific enumerative problems.
 That implementation consists of around 7,300 lines of Python code and is available on Github~\cite{comb-spec-searcher}.
 Under our ``plug-and-play'' framework, designed specifically to enable researchers to use Combinatorial Exploration on new domains, one needs only to provide an implementation of their specific combinatorial sets together with whichever domain-specific structural strategies they wish to use.
 In this way, we believe that Combinatorial Exploration constitutes the first component of a new toolkit for enumerative combinatorics.
 The Github repository~\cite{comb-spec-searcher} provides a short tutorial to implement Combinatorial Exploration for the easy domain of binary words using only about 200 lines of code.